Account-based marketing (ABM)

-An action plan that specifies how a company will reach customers and achieve competitive advantage.
+An action plan that specifies how a company will reach customers and achieve a competitive advantage.
 The purpose of a GTM strategy is to provide a blueprint for delivering a product or service to the end customer, taking into account such factors as pricing and distribution.

 Ideal customer profile (ICP)